Metro Call‑A‑Ride No-Show Policy

 Metro Call‑A‑Ride will review the riding history of any customer who has received a Final Warning Letter with three (3) or more confirmed No-Show Infractions in any given 30-day period.

 If a customer receives three (3) confirmed No-Show Infractions AND the number of confirmed No-Show Infractions is more than 10% of the number of trips reserved during a 30-day period, Metro Call‑A‑Ride will suspend their service for a period of one (1) week.
-Excessive is defined as three (3) times the system average for No-Show Infractions during a 30-day period after being reviewed.
+Excessive is defined as three (3) times the system average for No-Show Infractions during a 30-day period.
 Written notification will be provided to the customer with the proposed suspension dates along with information about how the appeals process works.
-Customers who repeat this pattern of No-Show Infractions, as explained above, during a consecutive 30-day period will be subject to a two-week suspension.
+Customers who repeat this pattern of No-Show Infractions, as explained above, during a consecutive 30-day period will be subject to a two (2) week suspension.
 The customer has the option to appeal any suspension by following the appeal process described in this brochure.

-We continue to encourage you to call and discuss your No-Show Infractions and riding habits with our Customer Service Coordinator at 314-982-1505.
-This person may be able to help avoid being suspended from the service as outlined above.
+We continue to encourage you to call and discuss your No-Show Infractions and riding habits with our Call‑A‑Ride Customer Service Coordinator at 314.982.1505.
+This person may be able to help you avoid being suspended from the service as outlined above.

-The Metro Call-A-Ride appeal process is intended to give a paratransit rider who has been denied service the opportunity to have their case heard by an official other than the person making the initial decision.
+The Metro Call‑A‑Ride appeal process is intended to give a customer who has been denied service the opportunity to have their case heard by an official other than the person making the initial decision.